Skip to main content

 Islamic funeral customs — ghusl (washing), kafan (shrouding), the Janazah prayer, and prompt burial facing Mecca — and why cremation is not permitted in Islam.

 Muslim funeral rites are simple, prompt, and communal.
-The body is washed, shrouded, prayed over, and buried — usually within a day of death — and treated with great care at every step.
-Practices vary somewhat across communities, but the essentials are widely shared.
+The body is washed (ghusl), shrouded (kafan), prayed over (the Janazah prayer), and buried — usually within a day of death — and treated with great care at every step.
+Cremation is not permitted; the body is buried whole in the earth, facing Mecca.
 An imam and the local Muslim community, often through a mosque, guide the family.

 Ghusl: washing the body